 As we will discuss, governments are concerned about their image.
 At the same time, those in power want to protect their power.
 So how do they strike the balance?
 They do so by playing with semantics.
 How so?
-The terms filtering, shut down, blocking, and censorship mean the same thing from the point of view of the end user.
+The terms filtering, shut down, blocking, and censorship means the same thing from the point of view of the end-user.

 Basically, the idea is that there’s some part of the Internet that you cannot access.
 However, to governments, policymakers, and activists each term carries a different connotation.
 The term “filtering” seems gentle and mild.
 In reality, the term “censorship” seems more Orwellian in nature as you will soon find out in this article.

 Throughout this guide, we will use the four terms intermixed.
 But for the sake of this guide, they all mean the same thing—a part of the Internet cannot be accessed.